-The objective of this task is to work with local communities to implement the "Our Next Future" Plan for sustainability and smart growth in the Pioneer Valley" region.
-Our Next Future promotes compact, efficient urban growth centered around existing urban and town centers, served by existing transportation and other public infrastructure and services; discourages urban sprawl, inefficient land use, and development in environmentally sensitive areas; helps the region meet air quality goals by reducing auto trips and promoting use of transportation alternatives, such as transit, walking, biking and car-pooling.
+Work with local communities to implement the "Our Next Future" Plan for sustainability and smart growth in the Pioneer Valley" region.
+To promote compact, efficient urban growth centered in existing urban and town centers served by existing transportation and other public infrastructure and services.
+Discourage urban sprawl, inefficient land use, and development in environmentally sensitive areas while striving to reduce auto trips and promote transit, walking, biking and car-pooling.

-- 1. Valley Development Council meetings. - Technical assistance to implement smart growth strategies in PVPC communities. - 3.
-Developed model TOD overlay zoning regulations for the City of Holvoke. - 4.
+- 1. Valley Development Council meetings. - 2.
+City of Holyoke model TOD overlay zoning regulations. - 3.
 Regional Housing Plan Advisory Committee meetings.

 - Continue to provide staff support to the Valley Development Council, which provides input from community officials and the development community in implementing Valley Vision.
 Ongoing task. - Continue to provide staff support to the Housing Plan Advisory Committee to advance strategies for transit-oriented and community center mixed use housing development, and other priorities.
-Ongoing task. - 3.
+Ongoing task - Integrate priority development/conservation maps from 2014 into ongoing planning processes to provide updates for MassDOT as necessary. - 4.
 Provide continued, targeted technical assistance to communities across the Pioneer Valley on an as-needed basis to implement pilot projects for Our Next Future strategies in the following key areas: commercial development standards; traditional neighborhood developments; mixed use village centers; cluster or creative development bylaws; transfer of development rights bylaws; inclusionary housing bylaws; local strategies to address global climate change and reduce greenhouse gas emissions; complete streets policies; form-based codes; and downtown revitalization strategies including market-rate housing.
 These strategies may include new local zoning bylaws and land use regulations, and policies on infrastructure improvements/extensions.
-Ongoing task.
+Ongoing task. - 5.
+Review and update strategies within regional Land Use and Housing plans and corresponding elements in Sustainability Toolkit, identify and fill gaps.
+As necessary. - Develop a community survey to identify the location of Affordable Housing Units in the region.
+The survey will focus on how communities define affordable housing units and the characteristics associated with with existing and planned affordable housing in each community.

-4. Review and update strategies within regional Land Use and Housing plans and corresponding elements in Sustainability Toolkit, identify and fill gaps.
+- Coordination of quarterly meetings of the Valley Development Council and related products. - Coordination of quarterly meetings of Housing Plan Advisory Committee. - 3.
+Updates to 2014 priority development/conservation maps.
 As necessary.

-- Coordination of quarterly meetings of the Valley Development Council and related products. - 2.
-Coordination of quarterly meetings of Housing Plan Advisory Committee - 3.
-Summary of assistance provided to communities to implement strategies from Our Next Future, and copies of adopted bylaws/ordinances.
-As necessary. - 4.
+- 4. Summary of assistance provided to communities to implement strategies from Our Next Future, and copies of adopted bylaws/ordinances.
+As necessary. - 5.
 Activities and events to review and update strategies within regional Land Use and Housing plans and promote the Sustainability Toolkit.
-As necessary.
+As necessary. - 6.
+Affordable Housing Survey Summary.
+September 2021.

 Source Budget Est. Staff Effort

-FHWA PL (80%) \$16,000 8 weeks
+FHWA PL (80%) \$15,200 8 weeks

-MassDOT (20% match) \$ 4,000 2 weeks
+MassDOT (20% match) \$ 3,800 2 weeks

-TOTAL \$20,000 10 weeks
+TOTAL \$19,000 10 weeks

-Direct Labor \$ 8,842
+Direct Labor \$ 8,590

-Indirect Costs \$ 11,158
+Indirect Costs \$10,410